lemocla/Codzilla/documentation/userstoriestesting.md

 *****
 - ## **As a meetup participant, I want to cancel my participation to an event**

-  - When I am logged,
+  - When I am logged in,
   - I can see the events I am taking part in throughout the website,
-  - When I click on attending, a button unattend will be displayed and,
+  - When I click on "attending", a button "unattend" will be displayed and,
-  - When I click on unfollow, the button will revert to its default attend button.
+  - When I click on "unfollow", the button will revert to the default "attend" button.
   - **Result**: Pass

      ![unattend](screenshots/unattend_event.png)